 To make this opportunity accessible to more students, Kenyon created the Summer Internship Stipend Fund, which is designed to provide students with financial need a means to accept these internships.

 “We have students who spend their summers earning money so they can’t accept an unpaid internship,” said Mariam El-Shamaa, director of equal opportunity.
 “It really handicaps them when it comes to applying for a job.”

 The model for the pilot program, she said, is to pay a flat amount that would, in most cases, cover all living and travel expenses for those students accepted for the stipend.
 El-Shamaa does not know at this time how many students the fund will be able to cover.

-Applications and additional information can be found here.
 To be considered, students must complete and submit the application no later than March 14.
 As a condition of receiving the funding, students must complete the EXP 205 course, or alternately, write a reflection paper about their internship.